Secure IP Address Allocation at Cloud Scale: Evaluation

 \paragraph{Pool Behavior Over Time.} Looking at prevalence of latent configuration over time in \autoref{fig:benign:lc_vs_time}, we initially see lower prevalence as the pool has unused IP addresses to allocate.
 Beyond that, prevalence for \Random and \LRU allocation approaches $p_c$ (note that prevalence can exceed $p_c$ as multiple tenants have the opportunity to associate configuration with a given IP address). \LRU unsurprisingly outperforms \Random slightly, due to the higher time between reuse of IP addresses.
 While higher time between reuse most clearly reduces aggregate exposure of latent configuration under our posited exponential distribution, cloud providers could also use \toolname with other models of latent configuration to validate against their unique scenarios.
 We expect similar results from any monotonic distribution of $d_v$.

 \paragraph{Effect of Pool Utilization.} IP addresses are a scarce resource, so cloud providers should aim to achieve the best security against latent configurations while incurring minimal pool size overhead.
 In \autoref{fig:benign:lc_vs_ra}, we see that the studied allocation policies have differing behavior as pool size changes.
-At very high allocation ratios ($AR_{max} > 0.93$), \Segmented and \Tagged allocations perform nearly identically and better than \Random or \LRU strategies.
-For low allocation ratios, \Tagged eliminates latent configuration under the studied simulation parameters, though this is likely attributable to the short duration of the simulation and corresponding low number of unique tenants.
-Despite this, our experiments demonstrate that allocation policies can have marked impact on overall latent configuration exposure even for high IP allocation ratios.
+While both \Tagged and \Segmented outperform the \Random and \LRU policies, \Tagged performs slightly better.
+This is because benign tenants preferentially receive IPs from other tenants exhibiting benign behavior, making other IPs available for segmentation to heuristically malicious tenants.
+Our experiments demonstrate that allocation policies can have marked impact on overall latent configuration exposure even for high IP allocation ratios.

 Our non-adversarial experiments show that \toolname and its associated models are a compelling means by which to study the behavior of IP address pools, spanning a broad range of resulting tenant allocations.
-Further, the parameters of our initial simulation prove interesting for further study, as the variety of tenant behaviors leads to differentiated performance across allocation policies.
+The parameters of our initial simulation prove interesting for further study, as the variety of tenant behaviors leads to differentiated performance across allocation policies.

-\subsection{Single-tenant Adversary}
+\subsection{Single-Tenant Adversary}

-Based on our simulations of the benign pool, we next additionally simulate an adversary that is attempting to explore the IP space and discover latent configurations.
-To do this, we model each simulation as in the previous section, but then after 10 days (once the pool has stabilized), the adversary is able to begin allocating IP addresses and exploring associated configuration for an additional 10 days.
+We next simulate an adversary that is attempting to explore the IP space and discover latent configurations using only a single account.
+To do this, we model each simulation as in \autoref{sec:technique_eval:mtadv}, but with a tenant count of one.
 For each simulated adversary, we seek to answer two questions:

 \begin{enumerate} \item How many unique IPs can the adversary discover based on their allocation scheme? \item How many new latent configurations does the adversary discover associated with those IP addresses? \end{enumerate}